CalHenry/job-scraper-llm-comparison/README.md

 - a tool to download and manage LLMs on our machine: **[Ollama](https://ollama.com)** is an open source project to work with LLMs locally.

 - local hardware: Since the Apple Silicon chips, MacBooks can run smaller LLMs with very good speed, efficiency and performance.
-All together we have a solution that is free, unlimited and offline.
+All together we have a solution that is free, only limited by the hardware and offline.

 - software to work with LLM: **LangChain** is the reference and **Pydantic** is now also the reference when working with LLM.
 When using those 2 libraries, we can build a chain that uses an LLM and that will produce a structured output that will be validated with Pydantic.